 The Civil Rights Act of 1964 also faced objections based on religion, all of which were ultimately rejected.
 Most notably, the House exempted religious employers entirely from the proscriptions of the Act.
 See EEOC v.
+Pacific Press has a constitutional right to espouse the religious beliefs of his own choosing, however, he does not have the absolute right to exercise and practice such beliefs in utter disregard of the clear constitutional rights of other citizens.

-Pac.
-Press Pub.
+Pub.
 Ass'n, 676 F.2d 1272, 1276 (9th Cir.
 1982) (recounting legislative history of Civil Rights Act of 1964).
 However, the law, as enacted, permitted no employment discrimination based on race; it only authorized religious employers to discriminate on the basis of religion.
 Id.
 Later efforts to pass a blanket exemption for religious employers again failed.
-Id. at 1277.
+Id. at 1277.4